- Approach on Breast Reconstruction

 This reconstruction flap consists of skin, fatty tissue and the rectus muscle itself.
 The TRAM flap is usually rotated on its remaining blood supply (pedicled) or disconnected from its own blood supply and reconnected to the blood in the chest (free flap).
 Since this flap involves removing your muscle, and sometimes your fascia, there is a small risk of hernia or weakness of the abdominal wall.

 The pedicled TRAM flap operation is a safe, reliable procedure and has been offered for over 30 years.
-Dr. Zemmel will examine you carefully to determine whether you are a candidate for a soft tissue reconstruction.
-He may offer you the options of either a pedicled TRAM flap or a DIEP or Free TRAM flap.
+Your surgeon will examine you carefully to determine whether you are a candidate for a soft tissue reconstruction.
+They may offer you the options of either a pedicled TRAM flap or a DIEP or Free TRAM flap.